ssilverman/TeensyDMX/README.md

 7. The receiver checks for timeouts according to the DMX specification.
 It knows of the concept of being disconnected from a DMX transmitter when timeouts or bad BREAKs are encountered in the data stream.
-8. Error counts are available in the receiver.
+8. Packet and error statistics are available.
 These can be used to detect protocol problems, including timeouts, framing errors and bad BREAKs, short packets (those less than 1196us), and long packets (those that exceed 513 bytes).